Fiserv/digital-disbursements-platform/docs/documentation/features/p2p.md

 ## Introduction

 The Person-to-Person (P2P) feature facilitates direct fund transfers between clients within the DDP ecosystem.
-Both Portal and Direct Disbursement merchants have access to this convenient functionality.
+The Direct Disbursement merchants have access to this convenient functionality.
 Enabling Person-to-Person (P2P) payments offers advantages such as convenience, speed, cost-effectiveness, accessibility, enhanced user experience, and increased efficiency in fund transfers.

 ## Use Case Example(s)